Crane1195/DIYB0XX/code/README.md

 This utilize the Nicohood Library.
 This were originally made by simple to make a Smashbox.
 Snapple and then Danny modified this code to work with the B0XX's two modifiers and to try and abide by the parameters set in the B0XX manifesto.

 I then modified aspects of that code to make it function in Smash 4 and Smash Ultimate.
-I have combined the Melee and Smash4/U code, so you don't have to keep swapping profiles.
+## I have combined the Melee and Smash4/Ultimate code, so you don't have to keep swapping profiles.
  *  To launch in Melee mode, just plug in normally.
- *  To launch in Ultimate/4 mode, hold Start and B while plugging in.
+ *  To launch in Smash4/Ultimate mode, hold Start and B while plugging in.

- *    To tell if you are using the Melee mode in Ultimate, with tap jump on
+ *    To tell if you are using the correct mode in Ultimate, with tap jump on

      if you press mod1 and up